YangChangHee/Profile/README.md

 ### Submitted
 I submitted a paper to CVPR 2024 as the first author and am waiting for the review.

+### Project
+* Korean Agency for Technology and Standards, “Development of 3D Dynamic Human Surface Shape Measurement protocol,” (Jun.
+2023 – Present)

+* Ministry of Public Administration and Security, “A Research on the Development and Demonstration of Smart Road Lighting Platform Technology,” (Mar.
+2022 – Jun.
+2023)

+* Gachon University, “Development of facial expression change recognition detection method algorithm using neural network-based mixing and mediation strategy,” (Oct.
+2020 – Feb.
+2022)

+* Ministry of Science and ICT, “AI-based multi-channel cybercrime information collection and profiling system,” (Jun.
+2020 – Feb.
+2022)

 ### Patent
 S-J. Kang, C. H. Yang, Complex Pose Extraction Device, KR-Application No. : 10-2023-0111074